 Direction

 From Rieneck railway station, follow Bahnhofstraße and the "red crossbar" sign and turn right into Hauptstraße, which leads to the centre of the small town.
-There you will find the unique architectural ensemble of the Schindel House on pillars, the neo-classical church of St John and the historic town hall, which also houses a museum.
+There you will find the unique architectural ensemble of the Schindel House on pillars, the neo-classical church of St John and the historic town hall, which is also home to a museum.
 Outside the town hall is a relic of rude justice: a neck iron pillory.

 If you want to treat yourself to a little break at the start of this tranquil hike, we recommend the "Klein und Fein" café.
 The historic half-timbered house at Hauptstraße 7 is cosy and offers a variety of drinks and fresh, homemade pastries.
 Take a moment to get in the mood for your visit to the castle, which dominates the panorama of the town from afar.